PostHog/posthog.com/contents/newsletter/think-like-a-growth-engineer.md

   - Blog
 ---

-From the outside, it can seem like growth engineers bounce around the product aimlessly: signup flows, product onboarding, revenue reporting, and subscription tracking.
-You might think all this doesn't matter, but as many growth teams show, incremental improvements can lead to massive gains for the entire business.
+From the outside, it can seem as if growth engineers bounce around the product aimlessly – tweaking signup and onboarding flows, and running endless experiments, many of which fail.

+It's tempting to dismiss this as busywork, but that would be a mistake.
+Many successful startups have a thriving growth team at their core, driving incremental improvements that accumulate massive gains.

 Growth engineers capture these gains through their unique way of thinking and working.
-Luckily, you don't need to go to growth engineer school to learn this yourself.
-If you aspire to create a successful product and business, you should care about what growth engineers do to make that happen, and this post aims to help you do just that.
+And, luckily, you don't need to go to growth engineer school to learn their secrets.
+It all starts by learning to think like they do – here's how.

-## 1. Become a data-driven (for real)
+## 1. Become data-driven (for real)

-Everyone claims they are data-driven, but growth engineers prove it.
+Everyone claims they are data-driven, but it's more than a meme for growth engineers.

 ![GROWTH ENGINEER RONNIE](https://res.cloudinary.com/dmukukwp6/image/upload/Clean_Shot_2024_09_16_at_11_21_09_29ee4dbab8.png)

 Their work comes down to tracking and improving platform or business-level metrics.
-For example, our growth team cares about new revenue, expansion, signup conversion, activation, retention, and more.
+Our growth team, for example, cares about new revenue, expansion, signup conversion, activation, retention, and more.
 Their planning, prioritization, and execution are focused on improving these metrics.

 The tradeoff is caring less about products, features, and user requests.
-They aren't planning their roadmap months in advance or caring about accurate project timelines.
-They let the metrics be their north star and do whatever, wherever to improve it.
+They aren't planning their roadmap months in advance or obsessing about accurate project timelines.
+They let the metrics be their north star and do whatever, wherever to improve them.

 > **Takeaway:** Figure out the status quo for the area you work on.
 To do this:
 > 1. Define and track your activation and retention numbers.